 3 and 7 are reserved

-The UL STBC subfield of the Common Info field indicates the status of STBC encoding for the solicited HE TB PPDUs.
+The UL STBC subfield of the HE variant Common Info field indicates the status of STBC encoding for the solicited HE TB PPDUs.
 It is set to 1 to indicate STBC encoding and set to 0 otherwise.

-The UL STBC subfield of the Common Info field is reserved in a Trigger frame soliciting an EHT TB PPDU. (#4503)(#7790)(#7023)
+B26 of the EHT variant Common Info field is reserved and is set to 0. (#4503)(#7790)(#7023)

 The LDPC Extra Symbol Segment subfield of the Common Info field indicates the status of the LDPC extra symbol segment.
 It is set to 1 if the LDPC extra symbol segment is present in the solicited HE or EHT TB PPDUs and set to 0 otherwise.